influxdata/telegraf/plugins/outputs/elasticsearch/README.md

 For more information on how this works, see https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html

 This plugin can create a working template for use with telegraf metrics.
 It uses Elasticsearch dynamic templates feature to set proper types for the tags and metrics fields.
 If the template specified already exists, it will not overwrite unless you configure this plugin to do so.
+Thus you can customize this template after its creation if necessary.

 Example of an index template created by telegraf: